About Cottage Health

 Mission – Vision – Values

-To provide superior health care through a commitment to our communities and to our core values of excellence, integrity, and compassion.
+To provide superior health care for and improve the health of our communities through a commitment to our core values of excellence, integrity, and compassion.

-Cottage Health, in partnership with physicians, is recognized as a California leader in quality, safety, patient experience, transparency, and cost effective care.
+Cottage Health, through partnership with physicians and our communities, is recognized as a California leader in quality care, safety, patient experience, transparency, cost effectiveness, and community health.

 Excellence — What we do